 Piazza Navona is one of Rome’s liveliest squares and it was here I put my feet up to enjoy a two hour lunch at an outdoor cafe, watching late afternoon strollers peruse the oil and watercolors of the artists who set up booths all along the square.

 Sufficiently refreshed, I made my second concession of the day to crowds, heading for the Pantheon.
 Nearly 2,000 years after it was erected by Emperor Marcus Agrippa, the Pantheon is still one of the most impressive buildings in the world.

 A 141-foot diameter dome with a radius that perfectly matches its height looms over the interior.
 Originally the Pantheon housed a temple to Rome’s 12 most important deities.
 Reconsecrated as a church in A.D.
 609, it became the burial place of kings.
 Despite the crowds (check out the photo where I held the camera above my head to capture the press of tourists going in and out of the building), my timing was perfect, as I was just in time to witness a Catholic Mass, complete with all the splendor and ceremony one would expect of a church service in Rome.

 After eight hours of walking I finally went back to the hotel, groaning for about the last mile because my feet hurt so bad.
-If you are headed to Rome, put on your walking shoes, because if you don’t get out into the neighborhoods you will never get to see the real Rome – the Rome where you can people watch, as at the Pantheon, where tourists lounged on the steps of the courtyard fountain, indulging in the Roman national pastime – eating Gelato, of course!
+But it was worth the pain because walking allowed me to discover the real Eternal City.
+In the lesser known neighborhoods of Rome I could people watch.
+At the Pantheon, locals and tourists alike lounged on the steps of the courtyard fountain, indulging in the Roman national pastime – eating Gelato, of course!